top of page

 Content

-The Gems of Western Spain – Introduction
+The Gems of Western Spain in short

-We took the train from Madrid to Seville, and continued the rest of the journey by rental car.
+Below is a general overview map showing the travel route, accommodations, day trips, and main highlights.
+We took the train from Madrid to Seville and continued the rest of the journey by rental car

 We were looking for a different kind of Spain—the less-touristy version, the real one, not polished or picture-perfect.
 Last year, we explored Andalusia in depth.
 Three years ago, it was the north and the Picos de Europa.
 And even earlier, we roamed the Pyrenees.